 Throughout his youth, Robby performed in Hollywood’s talked-about club scene.
 He played the Palomino, the Troubadour, the Starwood, the Roxy Theater and the most infamous of all, the Whiskey A-Go-Go.
 He toured with country singer and Academy Award-nominee, Ronee Blakley, Rock & Roll Hall of Fame inductees, Paul Butterfield of The Butterfield Blues Band, Gene Clark of The Byrds, and Rick Danko of The Band.
 But it was his apprenticeships with Latin activist, Reyes Lopez Tijerina, and Native American activist, Dennis Banks, that would change the course of Robby’s life and put him on the Red Road he was born to follow.

-This era was best described with an inscription on a photograph taken of Robby by Dennis Hopper in Venice, California.
+This era in Robby's young life was best described with an inscription on a photograph taken of him by Dennis Hopper in Venice, California.